 - Optimising images and compressing other content so they download faster

-- Reduce the number of plugins you use
+- Reducing the number of plugins you use

 Of course, the exact tactics you should use will depend on the content and the platform you use for your event website.

 To get recommendations specific to you, go to Google’s PageSpeed Insights tool.
 Simply enter the URL and let the tool do its work.
 The resulting page will give you an overall score as well as optimisation steps to improve the site’s load times.